k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 ## Option Set Analyzer

-The purpose of this plugin is to identify fields with a limited number of distinct values (in data sample) and save those values into a dedicated MTable, so they can be used for masking and synthetic data generation.
+The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save those values in a dedicated MTable, enabling their use in masking and synthetic data generation.

 Once a field is identified as an Option Set, the property ```optionSet = true``` is created for it.
 In addition, separate MTable is generated per each data platform and schema to keep the distinct values (and their distribution).
 The MTable has the following name format: